Logo of Search a Plumber

 Your approach to water treatment depends entirely on the characteristics of your water.
 Here's a breakdown of common scenarios and the systems designed to address them.

 For Sediment and Particles: If you notice rust particles or silt, a sediment filter acts as a first line of defense.
-These filters trap dirt, rust, and other particulates before water enters your home's plumbing and more delicate filtration stages1.
+These filters trap dirt, rust, and other particulates before water enters your home's plumbing and more delicate filtration stages.

 Combination Systems: Many homeowners opt for integrated systems that combine a softener (for any residual hardness or if you have a water heater sensitivity) with multiple stages of filtration.
-These comprehensive water conditioners address a broad spectrum of issues in one unit1.
+These comprehensive water conditioners address a broad spectrum of issues in one unit.

 The Professional Process: From Test to Tap